Defiant-Sheep/federal-eu-constitution/TITLE_4_CH_1.md

 The winner of the election, as defined in the second round, becomes the President of Europe when the incumbant president's term ends.
 This happens four years after the previous inauguration.

+### Article IV.
+Single Transferrable Vote shall be defined as follows:

+Voters vote using ranked ballots.
+No candidates are considered elected or eliminated at the start.
+All ballots begin with equal voting power.
+The threshold is the number of votes cast divided by one more than the number of candidates who will win.

+The following process occurs until the number of elected candidates is equal to the number of positions to be filled.
+1. Votes are assigned to the candidate they ranked highest who has not been elected or eliminated.
+2. If a candidate recieved a greater combined voting power than the threshold, that candidate is elected immediately.
+The voting power of all votes for this candidate is multiplied by the threshold divided by the combined voting power of the votes assigned to the candidate.
+3. If no candidate recieved a greater sum of voting powers than the threshold, the candidate whose sum of voting power of the votes assigned to them is eliminated.
+4. If not all seats are filled, return to step 1.

 ---

 [Table of Contents](TABLE_OF_CONTENTS.md)